5341kmann/mp-matrices-maven/README.md

 Overview:

-This project is 2D array implementation of a matrix in Java for my CSC-207 class.
+This project is a 2D array implementation of a matrix in Java for my CSC-207 class.

 ---